top of page

 3. Relevance

 But ultimately, the biggest factor that determines if something is art is time.
+So, the discussion of games and art also has to undergo the same judgementt.

 Van Gogh, considered one of the greatest painters, only received ridicule during his lifetime.
 Herman Melville, author of Moby Dick, only received acclaim for his masterpiece years after his death.